-SCAD currently only publishes the IPPI for the manufacturing categories of ISIC4, and Mining and quarrying activities.
+SCAD currently only publishes the IPI for the manufacturing categories of ISIC4, but work is ongoing to expand this to other industries to better align with international best practices for the IPI.
 SCAD makes the 2-digit ISIC4 breakdown for selected manufacturing sectors available to all users.
 The following 24 industries are covered by the Abu Dhabi PPI:

-09 Mining Support Services Activities

-- 10 Manufacture of food products - 11 Manufacture of beverages - 13 Manufacture of textiles - 14 Manufacture of apparel - 15 Manufacture of leather and other related products - 16 Manufacture of wood, wood products, and cork, except for furniture; manufacture of - items from straw and plaiting materials - 17 Manufacture of paper and paper products - 18 Printing and reproduction of recorded media - 19 Manufacture of coke and refined petroleum products - 20 Manufacture of chemicals and chemical products - 21 Manufacture of pharmaceuticals, chemical, and botanical pharmaceutical products - 22 Manufacture of rubber tires and tubes as well as renewing and rebuilding the external surfaces of rubber tires - 23 Manufacture of other non-metallic minerals products - 24 Manufacture of base metals - 25 Manufacture of formed metal products, except machinery and equipment - 26 Manufacture of computers and electronic and optical products - 27 Manufacture of electrical equipment - 28 Manufacture of machinery and equipment unclassified elsewhere - 29 Manufacture of motor vehicles, trailers, and semi-trailers - 30 Manufacture of other transportation equipment - 31 Manufacture of furniture - 32 Other manufacturing industries - 33 Repair and installation of machinery and equipment
+- 09 Mining Support Services Activities - 10 Manufacture of food products - 11 Manufacture of beverages - 13 Manufacture of textiles - 14 Manufacture of apparel - 15 Manufacture of leather and other related products - 16 Manufacture of wood, wood products, and cork, except for furniture; manufacture of items from straw and plaiting materials - 17 Manufacture of paper and paper products - 18 Printing and reproduction of recorded media - 19 Manufacture of coke and refined petroleum products - 20 Manufacture of chemicals and chemical products - 21 Manufacture of pharmaceuticals, chemical, and botanical pharmaceutical products - 22 Manufacture of rubber tires and tubes as well as renewing and rebuilding the external surfaces of rubber tires - 23 Manufacture of other non-metallic minerals products - 24 Manufacture of base metals - 25 Manufacture of formed metal products, except machinery and equipment - 26 Manufacture of computers and electronic and optical products - 27 Manufacture of electrical equipment - 28 Manufacture of machinery and equipment unclassified elsewhere - 29 Manufacture of motor vehicles, trailers, and semi-trailers - 30 Manufacture of other transportation equipment - 31 Manufacture of furniture - 32 Other manufacturing industries - 33 Repair and installation of machinery and equipment